 Limitations are What You Allow Them to Be

-Without a doubt, everyone has limitations.
-Certainly, I'm not naive.
+I'm not naïve.
+Everyone has limitations.
 Some of them are physical.
 Others are cultural or socially driven.
 And there are some limitations that have to do with the brain: emotional or cognitive.

 Yet without a doubt, the most important thing any of us can learn is that our limitations are subjective.
 And what I mean by that is this: you are only as limited as you allow yourself to be.

 Consider Rudy Ruettiger.
-If you love motivational movies, you've no doubt heard of the movie Rudy.
+If you love motivational movies, you've heard of the movie Rudy.
 His dream was to play football for Notre Dame.
-But, his grades suffered because of dyslexia.
+But his grades suffered because of dyslexia.
 On top of that, he wasn't the biggest guy on the team, either.
-Nevertheless he didn't let any of that stop him.
-On the contrary, he refused to listen to the people who told him to give up on his dream.
-He didn't see a learning disability or physical size as limitations.
-He persevered and decided to work around them - even if he had to work ten times as hard as anyone else.
+Nevertheless, he didn't let any of that stop him.
+He refused to listen to the people who told him to give up on his dream.
+Rudy didn't see a learning disability or physical size as limitations, so he persevered and worked around them - even if he had to work ten times as hard as anyone else.

 Perspective is Everything

 How you view the challenges in your life determines what you will make of them.
 For example, as a baby, our view is only the two or three feet around us.
-As we grow, our perception of the world around us changes.
-In the same way, an astronaut sees the world from a different vantage point than the person on the ground.
+As we grow, our perception of the world changes.
+In the same way, an astronaut sees the world from a distinct vantage point than the person on the ground.

 When you feel limited by the situation you're in, take a step back.
 Try to get a broader view of the circumstances.
-Additionally, refuse to let someone's opinion of what you should or should not do stop you (unless of course, it is completely illegal).
+Refuse to let someone's opinion of what you should or should not do, be, or become stop you (unless, of course, it is completely illegal).

 Not everyone is an American Idol finalist - but no one says you can't try out.
-In fact, you might just find yourself the most famous non-winner ever.
+In fact, like Jennifer Hudson, you might just find yourself the most famous non-winner ever.